 - Increased risk of developing diabetes later in mid-childhood

 - Adverse effects on cognitive development

-Therefore, you should keep the intake of sugary foods and drinks, such as soda, within limits.
-It’s critical if you already have GDM or your doctor considers you at a high risk of developing GDM.
+Therefore, you should keep the intake of sugary foods and fizzy drinks, such as cola or pop, within limits.
+It’s critical if you already have GDM or if your obstetrician considers you at a high risk of developing GDM.

 What About Carbonated Water And Flavorings?